 Welcome.
 Thank you for visiting Buy Maryland Bonds.

-If you may be interested in buying bonds in the future, you may want to know what Maryland does with the proceeds from its general obligation bond sales, the security for these bonds and the bond ratings.
-Maryland does not use general obligation bond proceeds to close budget gaps or to fix cash flow problems.
-You can see what these bonds finance as you drive throughout the State and see the construction of State facilities; the construction by local governments of public schools, community colleges, and jails and correctional facilities; and the construction of hospitals, cultural and other projects.
+Proceeds of general obligation bonds are expected to be used for a variety of public purposes and play a critical role in how Maryland finances capital projects throughout the State; however, Maryland does not use general obligation bond proceeds to close budget gaps or to fix cash flow problems.
+You can see what these bonds finance as you drive throughout the State and see the construction of State facilities, the construction by local governments of public schools, community colleges, and jails and correctional facilities, and the construction of hospitals, cultural and other projects.
 In fact, since 2007, Maryland has used more than 60% of the proceeds of its general obligation bonds to finance the construction of public schools and higher education facilities in the State.
 I believe that these investments in education have contributed to the 2013 recognition by Education Week of Maryland's public education system as the highest ranking in the country for the fifth year in a row.

 Continuing financial information for the State of Maryland general obligation bonds is available at http://www.treasurer.state.md.us/debtmanagement/continuing-disclosure.aspx and at http://emma.msrb.org, where market activity related to the bonds may also be found.
 General information on municipal bonds can be accessed at the Municipal Securities Rulemaking Board's Education Center, http://emma.msrb.org/EducationCenter/EducationCenter.aspx